ArtemSokolov/synExtra/README.md

 #    "syn5049680"
 ```

-The last traversal function allows you to identify the synapse ID of an arbitrary descendant, using the names of entities on the traversal path.
+The third traversal function allows you to identify the synapse ID of an arbitrary descendant, using the names of entities on the traversal path.
 For example, suppose we want to retrieve the synapse ID of `C4 Raw Data/mRNA/Counts/htseq-count/H9.144.7.7.txt` from the [Progenitor Cell Biology Consortium](https://www.synapse.org/#!Synapse:syn1773109) project.
 We can do so by calling `synPluck()` with the synapse ID of the project (`syn1773109`) as the first argument:

 ``` R
 synPluck("syn1773109", "C4 Raw Data", "mRNA", "Counts", "htseq-count", "H9.144.7.7.txt")